avarchenko/url-alias-assistant/README.md

 Go to plug-in Options page and see the JSON representing the current settings.
 Copy the whole text and paste into your favorite JSON editor.
-Edit the rules as you need and copy-paste them bach into Options page.
+Edit the rules as you need and copy-paste them back into Options page.

 ## Format